 #14 – Residue

-The term ‘residue’ describes what is left over once funeral expenses, debts, legacies, tax, and adminstration expenses have been deducted from the value of the estate.
+The term ‘residue’ describes what is left over once funeral expenses, debts, legacies, tax, and administration expenses have been deducted from the value of the estate.

 #15 – Succession